Are you wondering if you can build an online business while working a full-time job?

 Can you create your future empire with only 1 hour of work each day?
 Yes, you can! (sorry Obama).
 Take the following 6 crucial things to make that mission work!

-1. The power of passion
+1. Use the power of passion

 Let’s face it: All your efforts to start your own business while working another job will mean extra hours on top of what you’re occupied for by your regular job.
 For your energy reserves, this means having to go the extra mile for a long time.